 Sandia Research is a new quarterly magazine highlighting Sandia's cutting-edge research and technology.

-“This issue of Sandia Research has a number of articles that show how Sandia is moving ideas from concept to reality.
-You will also meet some of the nation’s great scientists and engineers who are making that happen.
+“This issue shows how Sandia is moving ideas from concept to reality.
+In it you will meet some of the nation’s great scientists and engineers who are making that happen.
 You will see how Sandia is laying the groundwork for quantum computing through its work on three Laboratory Directed Research and Development (LDRD) Grand Challenges.
 You will also see how Sandia is exploring the rapidly evolving area of light-matter interactions and is working to develop neuro-inspired computers for a variety of applications, from tracking and sensing to detecting patterns or anomalies in large complex data sets.
 Sandia performs this work and much more with a variety of partners to fulfill our vital national security mission.”

 “In this fourth issue of Sandia Research, we’ve assembled a number of articles to give you a window into materials science research at Sandia, and a peek at some of the high-tech tools we develop and use.
 You’ll also meet several of our leading materials researchers.
 From predicting materials performance at the nano and mesoscale to understanding hydrogen embrittlement to developing next generation semiconductor materials, our materials scientists participate in and have impact across the research-to-development-to-application spectrum.”